© Joseph Watts

 Background

-I come from Whanganui, New Zealand and was awarded a PhD in Psychology from the University of Auckland in 2017.
+I come from Whanganui, New Zealand and received my PhD in Psychology from the University of Auckland in 2017.
 I have since held positions as a Research Fellow in the Social and Evolutionary Neuroscience Group at the University of Oxford, a Postdoctoral Researcher in the Department of Linguistic and Cultural Evolution at the Max Planck Institute for the Science of Human History, and a Senior Lecturer in the Religion Programme at the University of Otago.

 I am currently an External Research Associate of the Department of Linguistic and Cultural Evolution at the Max Planck Institute for Evolutionary Anthropology as well as a Senior Lecturer in the School of Psychology, Speech and Hearing at the University of Canterbury, New Zealand.